Magic and Medicine: Reception

 Magic and Medicine was met with generally favourable from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 76, based on 18 reviews.

 In a review for Entertainment Weekly, Greg Kot wrote that it lacked "the self-titled debut's exhilarating peaks," though found Magic and Medicine to be "more consistent."
 NME's Ted Kessler said it was "[n]ot quite" a landmark album, "[i]t is still, nevertheless, a quite dazzling album."
 AllMusic reviewer Tim DiGravina wrote that the Coral "rein in their influences and just stick with the program of creating rocking tunes."
 He added that the "songwriting, playing, and production are so subtle," Magic and Medicine comes across as a "mature, solid throwback."
 Blender writer Dorian Lynskey said it was "more mature, more focused and a little less fun" than their debut.

 In a review for Rolling Stone, Jenny Eliscu wrote that with a number of the "flower-power rockers" the Coral imitate, they "seem to have run out of material after they recorded their debut."
 She added that Magic and Medicine "is little more than mimicry and affectation", taking from "the playbooks of true Sixties weirdos", such as Love and the Seeds.
 Pitchfork contributor Neil Robertson noted the "frenetic freakout leanings" of their debut had been removed "in favor of a more humble approach", with more emphasis on the song writing, "[i]t all sounds far less interesting."
 David Peschek of The Guardian referred to the album as "an ultimately frustrating piece of work", while "more often than not this music feels like a tasteful collection of lovely sounds rather than songs."

 Magic and Medicine topped the chart in the UK and Scotland.
 It also reached number four in Ireland, number 20 in Norway, number 39 in the Wallonia region of Belgium, number 43 in New Zealand, number 60 in Sweden, number 64 in France, number 69 in Japan, and number 99 in Germany.
 "Don't Think You're the First" reached number ten in the UK, and number 11 in Scotland.
-"Pass It On" reached number five in the UK and Scotland.
+"Pass It On" reached number five in the UK and Scotland, and was certified silver by the British Phonographic Industry (BPI) in 2024.
 "Secret Kiss" reached number 25 in the UK, and number 28 in Scotland.
 "Bill McCai" reached number 23 in the UK, and number 28 in Scotland.

 Magic and Medicine appeared at number 78 on the 2003 UK year-end chart.
-The album was certified gold by the British Phonographic Industry (BPI).
+The album was certified gold by the BPI.
 Playlouder ranked it at number five on their list of the 20 worst albums of the year.